mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 This implementation is a simple case, because the service doesn't do anything special.
 It has no dependencies.
 Therefore it's easy to test.
 Instead of fetching the order information from the Database it assumes that the orders are already filled within the Customer instance.

-So let's have another look how it would work if we want to retrieve the data from the database and let the database do the job.
+So let's have another look on how it would work if we want to retrieve the data from the database and let the database do the job.

-The implementation of this would probably look like this:
+The implementation of this case would probably look like this:

 {% highlight groovy %}